-We study the role of subcortico-cortical loops in statistical learning (learning of stimuli that are simply there and are neither punished nor rewarded,) and sensory perception, specifically in the auditory system, using electrophysiological, optogenetic and chemogenetic techniques in combination with behavioural paradigms.
-We do this from three perspectives:
+We study the role of subcortico-cortical loops in statistical learning (learning of patterns embedded in the surrounding stimuli, simply because they are there independently of reward) and sensory perception.
+We focus on the auditory system and use electrophysiological, optogenetic and chemogenetic techniques in combination with behavioural paradigms.
+We investigate three main and related questions:

-The coding of predictable and unpredictable sounds in the auditory system and how it changes with experience
+What are the mechanisms underlying the coding of predictable and unpredictable sounds in the auditory system